mhdevnet/r2bk-netlify-cms/src/pages/about/index.md

 title: About our values
 heading: About
 image: /img/products-grid2.jpg
+description: R2BK partners with clients to deliver consulting solutions surrounding Technology, Process, Production, Media, and Change initiatives where Digital Consultants shares in the risk and responsibility for delivery of high-quality solutions.
 ---
 ### Shade-grown coffee
 Coffee is a small tree or shrub that grows in the forest understory in its wild form, and traditionally was grown commercially under other trees that provided shade.
 The forest-like structure of shade coffee farms provides habitat for a great number of migratory and resident species.